Pro-Wrestling: EVE International Championship

 The Pro-Wrestling: EVE International Championship is a women's professional wrestling championship created and promoted by the British professional wrestling promotion Pro-Wrestling: EVE.
 On 13 October 2018, Viper became the inaugural champion after defeating Jordynne Grace, Kasey and Laura Di Matteo in a four-way elimination match to claim the inaugural title.
-Since then, there have been ten reigns, all held by different wrestlers.
+Since then, there have been twelve reigns, all held by different wrestlers.

-The current champion is Kris Statlander, who is in her first reign; winning the title in July 2025.
+The current champion is Miyu Yamashita, who is in her first reign; winning the title in June 2026.

 History

 On 13 October 2018, Viper became the inaugural champion after defeating Jordynne Grace, Kasey, and Laura Di Matteo in a four-way elimination match to claim the inaugural title.

 On 2 May 2025 at the Punkin' Instigators show, Anita Vaughan threw the International Championship belt in the trash.
 A new title belt was designed, and debuted on 6 June 2025 at Hit Me Baby One More Time.
 The 2025 championship belt features a changeable plate reflecting the nationality of the titleholder.